 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

 Get the inside tips and tricks about how to make the most of Marathon Weekend in Pittsburgh

-Get out on the water!
+Be sure to get out on the water, too!
 Stunning views of the city await you on Pittsburgh's three rivers.
-Kayak Pittsburgh offers kayak rentals for one and two-person kayaks.
-The North Shore location is under the Roberto Clemente (6th Street) Bridge.
-Or just relax and let someone else do all of the work on Cruisin' Tiki, a tiki bar right on the river!
+Kayak Pittsburgh offers kayak rentals and is even pet-friendly, offering a launch site near the David L. Lawrence Convention Center.
+Or just relax and let someone else do all of the work on Cruisin' Tiki, a tiki bar right on the river.
 More tours on the water are available from the Gateway Clipper, including sightseeing and dinner cruises on colorful riverboats.
 Download the Out & About in Pittsburgh pass to track your happenings in the 'Burgh and win prizes along the way.

 Pittsburgh loves a good party and there are many places around the city for a post-race celebratory drink!
 Near the finish line is Market Sqaure, filled with bars and restaurants like City Works, Revel + Roost and Las Velas.
 Venture down Penn Ave. for a specialty cocktail at The Warren, Tako or Social House 7.
 Or, head over to the Northside area to experience some of the city's craft breweries including 412 Brew, Allegheny City Brewing and Threadbare Cider House.

 We can't wait to cheer on all the runners in the 2022 Pittsburgh Marathon!
 Good luck and don't forget to tag us in your race weekend pics using #LovePGH.